Important Update - June 14, 2022:

 Food and Drink: Coffee service is temporarily suspended until Alberta Health Services lifts restrictions on shared food and drinks.
 You are welcome to bring your own coffee and snacks.
 You will have a long enough lunch break to leave to get lunch and return.

 Equipment and Skills Practice: Hands-on practice is a very important part of first aid training and cannot be completely avoided.
+All hands-on skills must be demonstrated to receive certification.
 All equipment used during class is either disposable or is sanitized between users.
-Gloves are required during hands on practice as an extra layer of protection.
-Skills will be practiced on yourself or on a mannequin or other object as much as possible.
+Gloves and masks are required during hands on practice on another person as an extra layer of protection.
+Skills will be practiced on yourself or on a mannequin or other object as much as possible, but some contact with others is inevitable.
 Each participant has their own CPR mannequin, pocket mask, and disposable one-way valve for practicing CPR skills.
+If you choose not to complete a skill even with these safety measures in place, we are unable to issue your certificate.

 Class Sizes: Class sizes have been reduced by more than 50% to allow for physical distancing.
 Please book early for your course as we are filling up more quickly than usual because of this.